-QUALIFICATIONS: Participants should have experience in the operations and/or oversight in one or more of the following areas: payments, legal, technology, monetary policy, and financial stability.
+QUALIFICATIONS: Participants should have experience in operations, policy, and/or oversight in one or more of the following areas: payments, legal, technology, monetary policy, and financial stability.

-COURSE DESCRIPTION: This course, presented by the Monetary and Capital Markets Department, focuses on e-money, mobile payment system developments, preconditions, business model, risks, prudential regulations, and contingency planning.
-The course is designed to be interactive by using a combination of lectures, case studies/simulations, and panel discussions.
+course description: This course, presented by the Monetary and Capital Markets Department, provides an in-depth exploration of e-money and mobile payments by examining their developments around the globe, pre-conditions, business model, platforms and technologies including NFC, Quick Response (QR) codes, and mobile wallets, benefits to the economy and risks, prudential regulations, and contingency planning.
+The course is designed to be interactive by using a combination of lectures, case studies/simulations, group or individual presentations, and panel discussions.
 The self-assessment exercises are based on targeted procedures and include use cases, elements, business models, risks, and regulations.
-Participants, after gaining a basic understanding of the e-money and mobile payments, apply them to a hypothetical country to clarify/formulate an overall fintech payment strategy and action plan.
-After the hands-on self-assessment experience, results are discussed through group presentations and de-briefings.
+Participants, after gaining a basic understanding of e-money and mobile payments, apply them to a hypothetical country case study to clarify/formulate an overall fintech payment strategy and action plan.
+After the hands-on self-assessment experience, results are discussed through group presentations and debriefings.